RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 --------------------------------------------------------

-# Agents in the Encrypted Rooms
+# Agents in Encrypted Matrix Rooms

-Two AI agents are members of these rooms, and both participate in the same end-to-end encryption as the human users.
+Two AI agents use the same Matrix encryption as the human users.
+Hermes has a dedicated home room for direct correspondence.
+OpenClaw may enter one allowed group room.

 Hermes, my personal agent gateway, runs as `@hermes:white.fm`: